How to use an obd2 scanner to diagnose a car problem in the absence of a fault code

 Transmission Issues

-For automatic transmissions, use the car scanner to monitor the transmission fluid temperature and gear ratios.
+For automatic transmissions, use the obd2 scanner with bluetooth to monitor the transmission fluid temperature and gear ratios.
 Abnormal readings can suggest problems with the transmission or its control systems.
 The transmission fluid temperature should be within a specific range; if it's too high, it can indicate issues such as low fluid levels, a clogged filter, or a failing cooler.

 Gear ratio discrepancies can point to problems with the transmission solenoids, sensors, or internal mechanical components.
 Monitoring these parameters can help you identify potential transmission issues before they become severe, allowing for timely maintenance or repairs.